JainiPriya/JainiPriya.github.io/skills.md

 # Skills

-Equipped with a diverse skill set, I am well-versed in various aspects of software engineering and data analysis.
+Equipped with a diverse skill set, I am well-versed in various aspects of Software Engineering and Data Science/ML.
 Below is an overview of my capabilities:

 ## Technical Skills